lizbethzepesch/race01/README.md

 # race01

-This is my Race01 on Ucode connect "C Marathon" Oracle's mark is 0 (👍🏼) but I think it was problems with directories or Makefile??
+This is my Race01 on Ucode connect "C Marathon" Oracle's mark was 0 (👍🏼) but I think it was problems with directories or Makefile??
 Despite this all the c-files work & algorithm is correct